intmus/inttheory/_02-int-scales-keys/d2-keys.md

 - **B**ald **E**agles **A**re **D**iving **G**racefully **C**atching **F**ish
 - "Beadcgf"

+**Tricks (other than memorization) for figuring out what key signature you're in**
+- Sharps: last sharp + up a half step = the key
+- Flats: second to last flat = the name of the key

 When you add a sharp (take away a flat), you create the new Ti to the key signature.

 When you add a flat (take away a sharp), you create the new Fa to the key signature.